Skip to main content

 The Saudi eID card is biometric and critical for efficient physical and electronic identity verification.

-The Kingdom of Saudi Arabia, home of an evolving population
+The Kingdom of Saudi Arabia, home to an evolving population

 To start with, let's review a few relevant facts and figures.

-Founded in the early 1930s, Saudi Arabia covers a vast geographical area – it's more than twice the size of France and Germany combined with a population over the 34 million mark in 2019.
+Founded in the early 1930s, Saudi Arabia covers a vast geographical area – more than twice the size of France and Germany combined, with a population over the 36 million mark in 2023.

-The proportion of that figure made up by foreign nationals is 8 – 10 million.
+The proportion of that figure made up of foreign nationals is over 10 million.

 There's more.